a project by Caglar Kimyoncu

 Dates:Thursday 2nd – Saturday 18th May 2013

-Alternate screenings will include audio description, English captions and Turkish subtitles.
+Alternate screenings included audio description, English captions and Turkish subtitles.

-Panel discussions events will be British Sign Language interpreted and have speech-to-text provision.
+Panel discussions events were British Sign Language interpreted and had speech-to-text provision.

-COnscription is the first project in 'Conscientious Objectors', a series of collaborative research-based works coming from countries which use conscription and national service.
+COnscription was the first project in ‘Conscientious Objectors‘, a series of collaborative research-based works coming from countries which use conscription and national service.

 Further details about COnscription: www.caglark.com/conscription

-COnscription is funded by the Arts Council of England and produced by filmpro ltd
+COnscription was funded by the Arts Council of England and produced by filmpro ltd